One of my favorite ways to feed my mind is with meditation.

 We start by simply learning how to breathe.
 The brain is the organ that requires the most oxygen for proper functioning.
 That means breathing is brain food!

 One simple breathing technique is bringing your breath all the way down into your belly, like a baby.
-If you watch a baby sleeping, you’ll notice they naturally fill up their belly first when they breathe.
+If you watch a baby sleeping, you’ll notice that they naturally fill up their belly first when they breathe.
 This is a relaxed breath.

 As we get older and life scares us, or we become afraid of things, we stop breathing into our belly and the breath lands up into our chest.

 If you watch a scary movie, you’ll understand what I mean.